brimstone/brimstone.github.io/events/2016/07/hope.xi.md

 - usbky, tukish, asitic jews all broadcast
 - mentions people might be renting pirate radio time
 - off the hook episode with David Goren
-- mentioned antrenna in episode
+- mentioned antenna in episode
 - transmitters on amazon for less than $100
 - godar antenna for receiving